MicrosoftDocs/cloud-adoption-framework/docs/security/index.md

 # Secure Methodology - Building security into your cloud adoption journey

-Just cloud adoption is a journey, cloud security is also an ongoing journey of incremental progress and maturity, not a static destination.
+Just as cloud adoption is a journey, cloud security is also an ongoing journey of incremental progress and maturity, not a static destination.

 ## Envision a security end state